Research

 Fire plume height and it’s impact on the surface PM2.5 inferred from satellite AOD

-Wildfires can inject smoke at high altitude in the atmosphere.
-The resulting free tropospheric aerosols may affect inference of ground-level fine particulate matter (PM2.5) from satellite retrievals of columnar aerosol optical depth (AOD).
-In this study, we include a plume height parameterization (GFAS) in the chemical transport model GEOS-Chem to examine its effect on the simulated AOD to PM2.5 relationship during extreme wildfire events over the US and Canada in 2018 and 2020.
-We scale the GFAS plume height in GEOS-Chem to represent satellite retrievals of plume height (EPIC).
-We find that replacing default wildfire emissions from GFED at the surface with the scaled GFAS plume height in GEOS-Chem reduces the bias of measured PM2.5 versus PM2.5 inferred from MAIAC satellite AOD for 2018 (slope decreases from 2.59 to 1.09) and for 2020 (slope decreases from 2.66 to 1.16).
-Replacing GFED surface emission with GFAS plume height also improves the simulated AOD versus sun photometer observations from AERONET in 2018 (slope increases from 0.31 to 0.99, r^2 increases from 0.36 to 0.54) and 2020 (slope increases from 0.21 to 0.80, and r^2 increases from 0.34 to 0.78).
-Overall, this study signifies the importance of incorporating plume height information for inference of PM2.5 from satellite AOD during extreme wildfire events.
+Wildfires can inject smoke at high altitudes in the atmosphere.
+The resulting free tropospheric aerosols may affect inference of ground-level fine particulate matter (PM2.5) from satellite retrievals of columnar aerosol optical depth (AOD), yet the effects of accounting for plume height in this inference are poorly understood.
+In this study, we include in the GEOS-Chem chemical transport model a plume height parameterization (GFAS, Global Fire Assimilation System) that represents the vertical distribution of wildfire smoke to examine its effect on PM2.5 inferred from satellite AOD during wildfires over the United States and Canada.
+We examine the GFAS plume height against satellite observations from EPIC (Earth Polychromatic Imaging Camera) and find a low bias of a factor 1.7 in the GFAS plume height over evergreen needleleaf forests of North America during the six years examined (2016-2018, 2020-2022).
+We scale the GFAS plume height over evergreen needleleaf forests in GEOS-Chem to better represent the EPIC observations.
+We focus on the years 2018 and 2020 when large wildfires yield prominent signals.
+We find that replacing the default ground-level wildfire emissions in GEOS-Chem with the scaled GFAS vertically distributed emissions reduces the bias between measured PM2.5 and PM2.5 inferred from MAIAC satellite AOD for 2018 (slope decreases from 2.6 to 1.4) and for 2020 (slope decreases from 2.7 to 0.98).
+Vertically distributing the wildfire emissions using GFAS plume height also improves the simulated AOD versus sun photometer observations in 2018 (slope increases from 0.35 to 0.86, r^2 increases from 0.41 to 0.46) and 2020 (slope increases from 0.20 to 0.79, and r^2 increases from 0.32 to 0.88).
+Overall, this study signifies the importance of vertically distributing wildfire emissions for inference of PM2.5 from satellite AOD during wildfires.